Ukraine invasion: UK troops will not fight against Russia says Wallace

 - IN MAPS: How Russia carried out the invasion

-Kyiv has been hit by blasts overnight and tanks have been filmed entering the city for the first time.
+Kyiv was hit by blasts overnight and tanks have been filmed entering the city for the first time.

-Fighting is also raging at an airfield on Kyiv's outskirts and there have been reports of gunfire inside the city.
+Fighting has also been raging at an airfield on Kyiv's outskirts and there have been reports of gunfire inside the city.

 Mr Zelensky has appealed to Russia for a ceasefire and said 137 citizens - soldiers and civilians - died on Thursday.

-Meanwhile, UN estimates suggest more than 100,000 people have already fled from their homes in Ukraine.
+Meanwhile, UN estimates suggested more than 100,000 people have already fled from their homes in Ukraine.
 Overnight, at least 1,000 Ukrainians arrived by train in Poland's south-eastern city of Przemysl alone.

-Mr Wallace warned that Russian President Vladimir Putin will not stop after invading Ukraine.
+Mr Wallace warned Russian President Vladimir Putin would not stop after invading Ukraine.

 But he said the decision not to "put British service personnel in direct fighting" was not about risk.